-If the Registrar is satisfied that the application meets all of these conditions, then the Registrar will give the co-operative a registration certificate with a registration number.
+If CIPC is satisfied that the application meets all of these conditions, then it will provide a registration certificate with a registration number.
 Once a co-operative is registered, it becomes a 'legal person'.
 This means that it has legal powers similar to those of companies and other such groups.

-For example, it can continue to exist even if its membership changes over time.
+For example, a CC can continue to exist even if its membership changes over time.
 It can open bank accounts and own land and other property.
 It can enter into contracts and be a party to court cases.
 As a "legal person", the co-operative will have many of the same rights and powers as individuals.
 Before the group is registered as a co-operative, it does not have these powers.

-Once the co-operative is registered, the Department of Trade and Industry will be able to give it necessary support if it -
+Once the co-operative is registered, the Department of Trade and Industry will be able to give it the necessary support if it:

-- (a) follows the co-operative principles - (b) consists of black people, women, youth, people who live in rural areas, women or people with disabilities
+- 1. Follows the co-operative principles - 2.
+Consists of black people, women, youth, people who live in rural areas, or people with disabilities AND - 3.
+Promotes equity and greater participation by its members.

-AND

-(c) promotes equity and greater participation by its members.